anyaevostinar/anyaevostinar.github.io/classes/361-s25/hw-encyclopedia.md

 * Demonstrate a proficient understanding of the topic
 * Use appropriate grammar and tone

-### Mastery
+### Exemplary
-To demonstrate mastery on this assignment, it needs to:
+For your assignment to be exemplary, it needs to:
 * Include at least two references, one of which is a peer-reviewed scientific article
 * Accurately summarize information from both of the references for a general audience
 * Have at least four well-organized and clear paragraphs